top of page

 Note: Besides, justice is a virtue, and virtuous is the last thing the elite is, or Cancel Culture.

 But there's little point in talking about human imperfection if you're not going to practice it.
-Hence this journal, which is my humble attempt at a bit of transparency.
+Hence PRC Writings, which is my humble attempt at a bit of transparency.
 Lastly, the constant revision and editing of this journal also applies to this entry.

 Thanks for joining us!

-PRC recognizes and celebrates the work of the great cultural historian and behavioralist Morse Peckham (1914-1993), late of the University of Pennsylvania and the University of South Carolina, a man very much at home in the Arts & Sciences.
-Much of the writing here is inspired by, based on, or derived from, the work of this extraordinary thinker and writer.
+PRC recognizes and celebrates the work of the great cultural historian and behavioral theorist Morse Peckham (1914-1993), late of the University of Pennsylvania and the University of South Carolina, a man very much at home in the Arts & Sciences.
+Much of the writing here is inspired by, based on, or derived from, the work of this extraordinarily original thinker and writer.

 Comments